icabanbo/irene-dataviz-portfolio/MakeoverMondayRedesign.md

+# **Critique & Redesign**

-# **Initial thoughts (also available on the Google Form submitted)**:
+# **Initial thoughts**:

-**Describe your overall observations about the data visualization here.
+*Describe your overall observations about the data visualization here.
 What stood out to you?
 What did you find worked really well?
-What didn't work well?**
+What didn't work well?*

 What stood out for me the most was the use of hue, saturation, and value.
 The hues are different enough that they don’t get confused or mistaken for another classification within the data visualization.
 For value, I appreciated how darker colors mean more money while lighter means less.
 It’s very intuitive and helps people have a general idea of what’s going on without spending too much time looking at it.
 I also think the saturation of each color is good enough that I don’t feel like I’m being blinded by what I’m seeing, but also using very low saturation in areas where there is no data was really nice to see.
 Most of the time, white is used to demonstrate an empty dataset, and that would not have worked well here.